iExecBlockchainComputing/idapp/cli/README.md

   data.
 - use `--inputFile <url..>` to provide one or more input files to your iDapp during run.
+- use `--requesterSecret <key=value..>` to provide one or more requester secrets to your iDapp during run.

 ## What's next?